MitchBradley/Grbl_Esp32-wiki/Basic-Kinematics.md

 While you are converting to a new system, the tool is still moving through material in a real world XYZ regardless of the kinematics required to make this happen.
 The distance in total steps of the converted line may be a different amount of steps than the original line.
 To compensate for this you should calculate the two distances and apply that ratio to the original feed rate.

+### Position reporting

+Typically the position is reported in the new system.
+On a polar machine, for example, it will report the current radius and degrees.
+This can be confusing to some people.
+If they send it to X10, Y10, it will report X14.14 Y 45.
+To address this there is a forward kinematics function that can be added.
+Put `#define FWD_KINEMATICS_REPORTING` in you cpu_map and define a `void forward_kinematics(float *position)` function in same file you put your inverse kinematics function.
+See polar_coaster.cpp for an example.

 ### Limitations

 Right now all gcode must be G0 and G1 lines.
 Arcs are not supported.
 Many CAM programs do this anyway or at least have a method to output only lines.